Exploiting Azure Arc Management Tool to Capture NetNTLM Hashes

-In a Windows network, NT LAN Manager (NTLM) is a set of Microsoft security protocols that ensure authentication, integrity, and confidentiality for users.
-It was the default network authentication method in the Windows NT 4.0 operating system.
-The latest version, NTLMv2, incorporate the NT MD4 hash function, producing 128-bit hash lengths for both local and domain accounts.
+NT LAN Manager (NTLM) in a Windows network is a set of Microsoft security protocols that helps to authenticate the identity of users, secure data, and preserve privacy.
+It was the major authentication method for the Windows NT 4.0 operating system.
+The current version, NTLMv2, uses the NT MD4 hash function to create 128-bit hashes for local and domain accounts.

-There are several methods in Windows to trigger an authentication and capture the user’s credentials using tools like Responder.
-If a user on the network attempts to access a machine and incorrectly types the IP address or name, Responder will respond to the request and prompt for the NTLMv2 hash to access the resource.
-Responder achieves this by poisoning LLMNR, mDNS, and NetBIOS requests on the network.
-Without proper mitigations, Windows can be easily manipulated to leak hashes.
-Any document format that supports loading external files via UNC paths is susceptible to this vulnerability.
-However, it’s important to note that an attacker must still persuade the user to perform a specific action.
+There are a variety of ways within Windows to initiate an authentication and harvest the user’s credentials with tools such as Responder.
+When a user on the network tries to connect to a machine and mistypes the IP address or name, Responder will answer the request and ask for the NTLMv2 hash to connect to the resource.
+Responder does this by poisoning LLMNR, mDNS, and NetBIOS requests on the network.
+If not adequately secured, Windows is easily exploited to reveal hashes.
+Any document format that supports the loading of external files through UNC paths is vulnerable to this weakness.
+That said, it should be added that an attacker would still need to convince the user to take a particular action.

 In this short article, I want to introduce another “living off the land” tool that I’ve recently been exploring.
-This tool can be used to trigger a user to authenticate over a target, demonstrating both its practical application and potential risks.
+This tool can be used to trigger a user to authenticate over a target, demonstrating its potential risks.

 The Azure Connected Machine agent command-line tool, azcmagent.exe, is used to manage Azure Arc.
 It assists in configuring, managing, and troubleshooting a server’s connection with Azure Arc.
 Installed alongside the Azure Connected Machine agent, azcmagent.exe controls actions specific to the server where it is running.
 Once the server is connected to Azure Arc, the Azure CLI or Azure PowerShell module can be used to enable extensions, manage tags, and perform various operations on the server resource.